rcos/CSCI-4470-OpenSource/Labs/Lab5.md

-# Lab 6 Community Development and Unit Testing - October 14, 2016
+# Lab 5 Community Development and Unit Testing - February 17, 2017

 ## This Lab has two parts - [Community](#part-1) and [Unit Testing](#part-2)

-#### *Note: Next Friday, you have to make a pitch slide presentation for your project.
+#### *Note: On Friday (march 3) , you have to make a pitch slide presentation for your project.
 You will find the grading rubrics for the project [here](https://docs.google.com/spreadsheets/d/1amSHK84DYBdtH1n_0hi6xqbtTk9kYcD2cDZQdQwS1xw/edit?usp=sharing) *

-#### Dr. Marcus Hanwell talked about community and how people cooperate in order to contribute to a project.
+#### We talked about community and how people cooperate in order to contribute to a project.
 In this lab, we will explore this further using automatic tools, software and manually.

 > This lab will be done in groups of 3-5.
 Each will be assigned a table number

-> All the results should be documented in a `labreport6.md` and pushed to in your Github account.
+> All the results should be documented in a `labreport5.md` and pushed to in your Github account.

 ### Part 1 - Community
 1. Project selection